Hospitalization can be a life-changing event that leads patients and their families to seek spiritual support.

-Led by Rev. Donrico E. Colden, spiritual care coordinator, the spiritual care team is a group of caring and compassionate individuals who help patients and families draw upon the strength and wisdom of their faiths to:
+Our spiritual care team is a group of caring and compassionate individuals who help patients and their families draw upon the strength and wisdom of their faiths to help understand and cope with illness, cope with grief or loss, make ethical and moral considerations, and make end of life decisions.

 The Chaplain will be contacted when: